 Give back anything you borrowed from someone else.

 If you have overdue library books, return them.
+A lot of libraries no longer charge overdue fines!

 If you quit reading a book because you lost interest, let it go.
 Give it away or trade it in.